 Antimicrobial use policies in both companion animal and agricultural veterinary medicine must be updated in order to preserve their effectiveness in human medicine.

-Veterinary Medicine, AMR, and Human Health
+Veterinary Medicine, Antimicrobial Resistance, and Human Health

 The One Health approach recognizes that humans, animals, and the world we live in are linked.
 The Centers for Disease Control and Prevention (CDC) defines One Health as “a collaborative, multisectoral, and transdisciplinary approach—working at the local, regional, national, and global levels—with the goal of achieving optimal health outcomes recognizing the interconnection between people, animals, plants, and their shared environment.”